CCHMP NEWS STORIES

 vacation, but that’s exactly what Director of Communications Larry Libberton

 and Campus Admissions Counselor Christina Mahoney did in February.
-The trip to Haiti was the latest

 in a long line of Juampas visits by the Carroll County Haiti Mission Project